hubberworks/node-docker-app/README.md

-## Workflow to Build container image and deploy to Azure Kubernetes Service cluster
+## Workflow to Build container image and deploy to Azure Kubernetes Service (AKS) cluster

 ```yaml
 on: [push]